blocknetdx/blocknet-docs/blocknetDXtrader-setup.md

     * Note: It may take a minute to load all your wallets
 ![alt text](https://github.com/BlocknetDX/blocknet-docs/blob/master/pictures/address_book.PNG "Logo Title Text 1")

-Now that your wallets are communicating with the BlocknetDX wallet you can proceed to starting the Block DX app.
+Now that your wallets are communicating with the BlocknetDX wallet you can proceed to starting the Block DX UI app.

 If your wallets are not populating, head to the "Problem Diagnosis" section before proceeding to the next step.